What time is church?

 What should I expect when I visit?

 You can expect to be greeted at the door by one of our friendly welcomers.
-They will give you a service outline, a bible, and show you to your seat.
+They will give you a service book, a bible, and show you to your seat.

-You can expect a typical service to go for 1 hour and 15 minutes.
+You can expect a typical service to go for a little over an hour.
 During this time we sing (generally accompanied by the organ), pray, and read a passage from the bible.
-It’s then over to the Minister to “unpack” that passage and apply it to our lives.
+It’s then over to the Minister to “unpack” that Bible passage and apply it to our lives.
 There are also announcements where we find out what is happening at the church during the week ahead.

 After the service you can expect morning tea or supper (depending on what time you come).